Grundig Cooling Fan or Transformer Noise

-High-pitched whining or humming noise from top of oven during operation
+High-pitched whining or humming noise from the top of the oven during operation.

 Advertisements